dillonschultz93/discord-bot/README.md

 ### !poll "<question>?" "<choices (optional)>"

 Ask a polling question.
-Vote by emoji reaction
+Vote by emoji reaction<br>
-Usage: To ask a yes/no poll wrap your question around double quotes.
+*Usage*: To ask a yes/no poll wrap your question around double quotes.<br>
-E.g. !poll "Yes or No?"
+E.g. `!poll "Yes or No?"`<br>
-To ask a multiple choice question wrap your question around double quotes and the subsequent choices in double quotes as well.
+To ask a multiple choice question wrap your question around double quotes and the subsequent choices in double quotes as well.<br>
-E.g. !poll "What toppings do you want on the pizza?"
-"Mushrooms" "Black Olives" "Bacon" "Peppers" "Onions"
+E.g. `!poll "What toppings do you want on the pizza?"
+"Mushrooms" "Black Olives" "Bacon" "Peppers" "Onions"`<br>
 Note: Multiple choice polls have a limit of 5 options.